bob134552/LeagueLore/README.md

 or added to the site.

 The [Aquire Light font](https://befonts.com/aquire-free-font.html) is used for desktop to make the title more stylish and appeal more to the user.
-If the font is not compatible for the device viewing the site, the font defaults to "fantasy".
+If the font is not compatible for the device viewing the site, the font defaults to "Tote" is used with fantasy as backup.

 ## User Stories